DaintyJet/ESP32-Display/README.md

 # ESP32 Display Lab/Demo

 In this exercise students will use the LCD display of the SaTC ESP32 kit to display information regarding the current temperature and humidity readings.
-This is based off of an Arduino project XXX.
+This is a Arduino project with the ESP-IDF toolchain using the [ESP-Arduino Core](www.google.com) as a component.

-Something to note is that the ESP-IDF arduino library, at the time of writing (6/1/23) only works with versions of ESP-IDF between *4.4* and *4.4.99*.
-There is a branch for the pre-release version of esp-idf version 5.1, which may be unstable.
+Something to note is that the ESP-IDF arduino library, at the time of writing (6/1/23) only works with versions of ESP-IDF between *4.4* and *4.4.99* or 5.1.
+The branch for version 5.1 refers to the the pre-release version of esp-idf version 5.1, which may be unstable.

 ## Anatomy of an Aduino Project

 An Arduino project consists of at least two functions.
-The **setup** and **loop** functions.
-The entrypoint of the program is the **setup** functions, this is often used to configure the device and any attached components.
-Once the **setup** function has returned, the **loop** function will run, and will continue to be called each time it completes.
-This architecture is called the **super-loop**, and does not take advantage of the Real Time Operating System (RTOS) capabilities of the ESP32.
+The **setup** and *loop* functions.
+The entrypoint of the program is the *setup* functions, this is often used to configure the device and any attached components.
+Once the *setup* function has ended and returned, the *loop* function will begin to run, and will continue to be called each time it completes a run.
+This is called a *super-loop* architecture , and does not take advantage of the Real Time Operating System (RTOS) capabilities of the ESP32.

 ## Start this project
 1. Download the git repository and it's submodules.